Rohans1994/ecart/README.md

 Installation Instruction:

 One should have node and angular cli installed
-Open the project location through GIT ash type 'npm install' and enter type 'ng serve' and enter
+Open the project location through GIT bash type 'npm install' and enter type 'ng serve' and enter
 One can view the application on port 4200 on locahost